 To enter personal property tax or sales tax paid on a new vehicle:

-- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand, then click Taxes paid.
+- Click the Itemized or Standard Deductions dropdown, then click Taxes paid.

 - On the screen titled Would you like to review your state and local sales tax?, click Yes.